Police Officer Did Not Read Me My Rights.

 Have Questions?
 Call the Premier Criminal Defense Lawyers for Answers

 SCOTUS decisions about constitutional law and its relation to criminal cases are frequent.
 That is why it is essential to have great legal representation when facing criminal charges or an investigation.
 It is in your best interest to have legal help that is aware of all changes in the law and completely up-to-date.
-The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. are always current on the status of the law and all available defenses as it relates to their clients.
-They also ensure that any changes are used to their client’s advantage.
-The criminal defense lawyers of LEWIS & DICKSTEIN, P.L.L.C. are made up of award-winning lawyers that take great pride in giving each client the first-class defense they deserve.
+The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. are always current on the status of the law and all available defenses.
+They also use any changes in the law to their client’s advantage.
+The criminal defense lawyers of LEWIS & DICKSTEIN, P.L.L.C. are made up of award-winning lawyers who take great pride in giving each client the first-class defense they deserve.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.